All Episodes

 That's always your number two after sanctions.

-And then you'd want to pay, have the Russian Federation pay an economic price, and that would be in the form of tariffs and sort of hurt their economy.
+And then you'd want to have the Russian Federation pay an economic price, and that would be in the form of tariffs and sort of hurt their economy.

 This is the same strategy that President Trump took against China when they hurt our national security interest.

-And so I would hope that that red line has that kind of backing behind it, but I guess you know we'll just have to wait and see.
+And so I would hope that that red line has that kind of backing behind it.

-There are sanctions actually being uh rolled out, you know, as we speak.
+There are sanctions actually being rolled out.

-Um that's interesting.
+So that's interesting.

-So having worked on sanctions at the White House and having run some of those uh procedures, those take time.
+So having worked on sanctions at the White House and having run some of those procedures, those take time.

-Because that's how long it takes the US interagency to get the requisite amount of intelligence to sanction individuals.
+Those have been in the works for months because that's how long it takes the U.S. interagency to get the requisite amount of intelligence to sanction individuals.

 We have to meet the legal threshold.